-In 2006, Canada's Accounting Standards Board ("AcSB") ratified a strategic plan that will result in Canadian GAAP, as used by public entities being converged with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") over a transitional period.
-In February 2008, the AcSB confirmed that the changeover to IFRS-IASB from Canadian GAAP will be required for publicly accountable enterprises effective for interim and annual financial statements relating to fiscal years beginning on or after January 1, 2011.
-The AcSB issued the "omnibus" exposure draft of IFRS in March 2008.
-The eventual changeover to IFRS represents a change due to new accounting standards.
+In February 2008, Canada's Accounting Standards Board ("AcSB") confirmed that the changeover to International Financial Reporting Standards ("IFRS") from Canadian GAAP will be required for publicly accountable enterprises effective for interim and annual financial statements relating to fiscal years beginning on or after January 1, 2011.
+IFRS are issued by the International Accounting Standards Board ("IASB").

-The Fund has selected the transition date of January 1, 2011 as the date of adoption of IFRS-IASB and this will require the restatement for comparative purposes of amounts reported by the Fund for the year ended December 31, 2010.
-The implementation of IFRS-IASB and the transition to IFRS-IASB will be managed by the Director of Finance.
+The Fund's first IFRS reporting period is December 31, 2011 and this will require the restatement for comparative purposes of amounts reported by the Fund under Canadian GAAP for the year ended December 31, 2010.
+The implementation and transition to IFRS is being managed by the Director of Finance.
 Third party advisors have been engaged to assist in the implementation and transition project.

-The Director of Finance has attended several training courses in order to gain the necessary knowledge to create a transition plan and understand the impact of a change to IFRS-IASB from Canadian GAAP.
+The transition to IFRS consists of the following phases: